awsdocs/aws-doc-sdk-examples/python/cross_service/aurora_item_tracker/README.md

 ### Aurora Serverless MySQL storage

-The [storage.py](storage.py) file contains functions that get and set data in an Aurora Serverless MySQL database by using a Boto3 Amazon RDS Data Service object.
+The [storage.py](storage.py) file contains functions that get and set data in an Aurora Serverless MySQL database by using a Boto3 Amazon Relational Database Service (Amazon RDS) Data Service object.
 This object wraps low-level Amazon RDS Data Service actions.

 For example, the `get_work_items` function constructs a `SELECT` statement and parameters and sends them to the data client to get work items with a specified `archived` status: